GAIA-X4PLC-AAD/self-description-creator/README.md

 * `HYBRID`: In this mode, the application provides a HTTP API but also starts a background task that monitors a specific directory for JSON files containing Claims and creates SDs for them which are automatically send to the configured GXFS Federated Catalogue.
 Please see the environment variables starting with `CLAIM_FILES_`.

+### Interaction with GXFS Federated Catalogue

+To enable interaction with a GXFS Federated Catalogue instance, certain environment variables having the following prefixes must be configured:

+* `KEYCLOAK_`
+* `FEDERATED_CATALOGUE_`

 ## Deployment